TylerHats/PyDF-AutoLinker/README.md

 # PyDF-AutoLinker

-A lightweight Python post-processing utility for [Scribus](https://www.scribus.net/) PDF exports and other PDFs with stadnard text frames.
+A lightweight Python post-processing utility for PDFs with standard text frames.

-Because the internal Scribus Python API lacks the ability to map physical text coordinates to PDF Link Annotations, automating clickable links inside Scribus is virtually impossible.
-This script solves that problem by running as a post-processing pipeline using PyMuPDF.
+This script runs a post-processing pipeline using PyMuPDF.
 It reads your "flat" PDF, intelligently maps the text coordinates, injects native clickable PDF hyperlink boxes, and automatically generates a secondary formatted copy for print-on-demand services.

 ## ✨ Features